gcapes/git-course-mace/_episodes/02-local.md

 ~~~
 [master (root-commit) 21cfbde]
-1 file changed, 2 insertions(+) Add title and authors
+1 file changed, 3 insertions(+) Add kelvin to celsius conversion
-create mode 100644 journal.md
+create mode 100644 kelvin_to_celsius.m
 ~~~
 {: .output}

 This output shows the number of files changed and the number of lines inserted or deleted across all those files.
-Here, we have changed (by adding) 1 file and inserted 2 lines.
+Here, we have changed (by adding) 1 file and inserted 3 lines.

-Now, if we look at its status,
+Now, if we look at the status, our staging area is empty because we've commited those previously staged changes:

 ~~~
 $ git status